StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/structural-analysis-elements/structuralproxyelement.md

 **General solids**

-StrucutralProxyElements are solid objects described by their boundary representation (faces of objects).
-The common use for StrucutralProxyElements can be found for complex part of structures (garage ramps for example), which are difficult to describe with [StructuralCurveMember](structuralcurvemember.md) and [StructuralSurfaceMember](structuralsurfacemember.md) or for massive parts of structures with difficult geometry such as foundations.
-With StrucuralProxyElement all important parts of the structure can be transferred via SAF format no matter the complexity.
+StructuralProxyElements are solid objects described by their boundary representation (faces of objects).
+The common use for StructuralProxyElements can be found for complex part of structures (garage ramps for example), which are difficult to describe with [StructuralCurveMember](structuralcurvemember.md) and [StructuralSurfaceMember](structuralsurfacemember.md) or for massive parts of structures with difficult geometry such as foundations.
+With StructuralProxyElement all important parts of the structure can be transferred via SAF format no matter the complexity.

 ```{warning}
 Structural proxy element is not structural analysis object and will not be considered in structural analysis calculation.
 It is just a geometrical reference object.